 In areas where rats constitute the main prey, leopard cats eat an average of 2-3 rats per day.
 Amphibians, snakes and birds are also on the menu.
 With a body weight range of 2.5-4.0 kg leopard cats are expected to consume more food than the much lighter barn owl, a factor which may be favourable in its role as a rat control agent (Silmi et al.,2013).
 Our observations reveal that leopard cats can reproduce rapidly with some females giving birth to 4 cubs, with a reproduction cycle every five to six months.

 We, at UP, are fully committed to sustainable palm oil production with the implementation of zero waste concept.
 The wastes from our business activities include solid and liquid waste.
 Solid waste consists of empty fruit bunches (EFB) of oil palm, fibre and shells.
 Liquid waste or Palm Oil Mill Effluent (POME) is generated from the processing of fresh fruit bunches to CPO.
-We use both types of waste as organic fertiliser and fuel.
+In order to minimise the use of chemical, including pesticides and chemical fertilisers, we implement effective biological pest control as well as promoting the use of organic fertilisers as stated above.
+Furthermore, we expect all our direct and indirect suppliers to show the same commitment and adopt similar practices.

 Organic matter is an important constituent of soil health.
 It needs to be maintained at a healthy level for sustainable crop production.
 Malaysian soils, like most tropical soils, are low in organic matter.
 The situation in some areas is further aggravated by the fact that oil palm is already in the second or third generation of planting where organic matter depletion can be a serious problem.